shoe116/shoe116/README.md

   - Less like a lecture, more like an open conversation

 #### 📚 What I'm learning & exploring
-- Playing guitar and singing (still a beginner, but having fun)
+- Playing guitar and singing, just picked up the fiddle
 - Studying philosophy, politics, and the arts at The Open University of Japan

 #### 📫 Get in touch